 When tasks are moved from one resource to another, assignments will be created for the new resource at the same percent allocation that the original resource was assigned.

 For automatically scheduled tasks, dragging tasks to change dates will create a start no earlier than constraint.
-Having this constraint might cause problems in calculating the schedule.
+This constraint might cause problems in calculating the schedule.

-Error messages will be returned when there is a conflict regarding relationships in regard to moving tasks.
+Error messages will be returned when there is a relationship conflict when moving tasks.

 When moving manually scheduled tasks, all moves will be accepted and no constraints will be set.

-Tasks may be assigned to resouces without being scheduled.
+Tasks may be assigned to resources without being scheduled.

-A box in the top pane represents an assignment and not a task.
-If the task has several resources assigned to the task, when you move the boxes you are moving the assignment for an individual only.
+A box in the upper pane represents an assignment and not a task.
+If a task has several resources assigned, when you move the boxes you are moving the assignment for an individual only.

-If a task is inactivated, to reactivate the task, return to the Gantt view.
+To reactivate a task, return to the Gantt view.

 Percent complete tracking will mark the tasks completed as planned.
 More information regarding tracking will be discussed in the tracking module.

-To the right of each resource name is a column called “Unscheduled tasks”.
-Tasks that are unscheduled may be dragged to this column to be assigned to a resource.
-If there is not a duration value on the task, some work will be assigned to the resource.
-If there is a duration value on the task, the resource will be assigned at 100% to the task and work will be calculated.
+To the right of each resource name is a column titled “Unscheduled tasks”.
+Unscheduled tasks may be dragged to this column to be assigned to a resource.
+If there is no duration value to the task, some work will be assigned to the resource.
+If there is a duration value on the task, the resource will be assigned at 100% and work will be calculated.
 Even though a work value exists for the task, the task will be considered a duration-only task.

-In the example below the task “Calculate moving expenses” task is not assigned to a resource.
-It is also an automatically scheduled task.
+In the example below, the task “Calculate moving expenses” is an automatically scheduled task and is not assigned to a resource.